 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ● Antiques of a Mechanical Nature is the website of Carole & Larry Meeker of California.
 Beyond items for sale, they share a tremendous amount of archived information of interest to collectors.
 Their Past Sales/Archive contains information and images on hundreds of antique irons, trivets and other laundry related items.

 ● Lee Maxwell’s Washing Machine Museum in Colorado is in the Guinness Book of Records.
 Maxwell is the author of the book “Save Women’s Lives ~ History of Washing Machines”.
 Watch a tour video of the museum.

 ● The Museum of Romanian Records is located in Bucharest, Romania.
 It houses the world’s largest collections of trivets, pressing irons and corkscrews.
 Tours are available Monday through Sunday by reservation only.

-● Pressing Iron and Trivet Collectors of America shares information on irons, trivets and other laundry collectibles and is adding new information yearly.
+● Pressing Iron and Trivet Collectors of America shares information on irons, trivets and other laundry collectibles and is constantly adding new information.

 Nothing compares to a physical reference book when researching antiques and collectibles!
 I access my library frequently and display my reference books and catalogs alongside my collectibles.

 You’ll find information on my two trivet books on a different page.

 The following resources are my favorites.
 Although the majority are older and out of print, most titles are still available online in the resale market at a reasonable price.
 They are worth adding to your reference library because they provide information sometimes otherwise unavailable.